Guide

 A single entry bond makes sense when you are importing one or two shipments per year, testing a new product or supplier before committing to regular imports, or importing a single large or unusual shipment outside your normal activity.

-For most importers, a continuous bond costs $400 to $500 per year.
+For most importers, a continuous customs bond costs $400 to $500 per year.
 This is a single annual premium regardless of how many shipments you bring in.
 If you import 10 shipments per year, that works out to $40 to $50 per shipment — significantly less than purchasing 10 individual single entry bonds.
+Not sure what size bond you need?
+Use our customs bond calculator to get your exact continuous or single entry bond amount in seconds.

 Feature Single Entry Bond Continuous Bond